artikcloud/tutorial-python-sdksample/README.md

   ```
   pip install artikcloud
   ```
- 4. Prepare source file.
-Rename the **template_config.json** to **config.json** under /config/.
+ 4. Prepare source files.
+Rename **template_config.json** to **config.json** under /config/.
 Then copy the device ID and device token obtained before to config.json file.
 The following is the example:
 ```json
 {
   "sampleFireSensor": {